flowtoolz/GetLaid/README.md

 box.autoCenterInSuperView()
 ~~~

-GetLaid trims AutoLayout code down to its essence:
+GetLaid trims AutoLayout code down to the essence:

 ~~~swift
 box.constrainSize(to: 50, 50)